Lakshmipriya-Sreekumar/useless_project_temp/README.md

 # Screenshots (Add at least 3)
 ![Screenshot1](https://github.com/Lakshmipriya-Sreekumar/useless_project_temp/blob/main/1.png)
-The image shows the time being displayed in a background with time being displayed in different fonts in every second.
+The image shows the time being displayed in a background with date, time being displayed in different fonts in every second.

 ![Screenshot2](https://github.com/Lakshmipriya-Sreekumar/useless_project_temp/blob/main/2.png)
-The image shows the time being displayed in a background with time being displayed in different fonts in every second.
+The image shows the time being displayed in a background with date, time being displayed in different fonts in every second.

 ![Screenshot3](https://github.com/Lakshmipriya-Sreekumar/useless_project_temp/blob/main/3.png)
-The image shows the time being displayed in a background with time being displayed in different fonts in every second.
+The image shows the time being displayed in a background with date, and time being displayed in different fonts in every second.

 # Diagrams